 Identify a gap in the literature.
-Discuss what exists and what is still in need of further exploration.
+Discuss what exists (also - provide examples here) and what is still in need of further exploration.
 Create your argument in this chapter.
 Start a summary paragraph at the end of the sections.

 - Once you complete your study, you might also want to come back to this chapter and see if you need to add any extra information to complete each section.

 It is the blueprint where a PhD candidate shows how he or she conducts the research.
 It gives the reader a roadmap to recreate your study.
 Give the audience evaluation of the chosen method.
 The section is aimed to report what you did and convince your readers that the chosen method is the most appropriate in your case.
 The section gives answers to the following questions:

 - What general approach is better to choose in your case and why?

 - How are you going to collect and analyze data?
 Which tools to select for the study?